DanielFaulkner/CodingTutorials/OSDevelopment/Examples/readme.md

 # Hobby Operating System tutorial examples

-This folder will eventually contain the relevant examples from the tutorial series.
+This folder contains example code from the OS development guides.
+These examples may not have been tested and could fail to compile or execute.
+All code is run at the users own risk.